mateuszwszola/react-todo-app/README.md

 I have added additional features:

+- routing with React Router
-- managing different todo lists using React Router
+- todo lists
-- displaying todos based on the current list
+- displaying todos based on the list
-- sidebar where user can navigate to a different list, create a new one, and delete them
+- sidebar where user can navigate to a different list, and manage them
 - improved app layout

 ## Deployed version

-You can see the deployed version of the app [here](https://adoring-chandrasekhar-3db32a.netlify.com/)
+You can see the deployed version of the app [here](https://adoring-chandrasekhar-3db32a.netlify.app/)

 ## Getting Started